{\delta}-rings, perfectoid towers, and lim Cohen-Macaulay sequences: Abstract

 \section{Abstract}

-The aim of this article is to study basic structures and interrelations of $\delta$-rings, perfectoid towers, and lim Cohen-Macaulay sequences over Noetherian rings in positive or mixed characteristic.
-Then we discuss some methods for constructing perfectoid towers, dealing with $p$-torsion free and $p$-torsion cases, respectively.
+The aim of this article is to study basic structures and interrelations of $\delta$-rings, perfectoid towers, and lim Cohen--Macaulay sequences over Noetherian rings in positive or mixed characteristic.
+We also discuss the deformation of perfectoid purity via perfectoid towers.
+In the latter part of this paper, we discuss some methods for constructing perfectoid towers, dealing with $p$-torsion-free and $p$-torsion cases, respectively.
 Some interesting examples arise as quotients by monomial or binomial ideals or determinantal rings.
 We also explain a geometric method with a view toward constructing rings with certain singularities.